 There are many reasons why you may want to create a home web server.
-These range from basic uses (e.g., storing data, web hosting, home automation, as a video game server) to those that are more advanced (e.g., run a Tor node, private email, chat, create a customized VPN server).
+These range from basic uses (e.g., storing data, web hosting, home automation, as a video game server) to those that are more advanced (e.g., running a Tor node, private email, chat, creating a customized VPN server).

-Regardless of why this interests you, here’s what you need to know about how to set up your own server for web hosting.
+I’ve been setting up own servers for the past 10 years.
+And in this guide, I’ll walk you through everything you need to know to set up your own server for web hosting.

 Table Of Contents